Missouri State University: Campus housing

 Kentwood Hall was originally built as the luxury Kentwood Arms Hotel (1926), whose guests included President Harry S. Truman and comedian Groucho Marx.
 According to the Missouri State University newspaper The Standard, it had been used as a campaign stop for Richard Nixon during his 1960 Presidential run.
 It was purchased by Missouri State University from John Q. Hammonds in 1984, then renovated three times since its opening (1986, 1987, and 2014).
 It can accommodate up to 101 students.
-Used as a quarantine facility in 2020 and 2021 during the COVID-19 pandemic, it has been reopened as of August 2024 for use as a dormitory.
-Though with reduced amenities from its previous use.
+Used as a quarantine facility in 2020 and 2021 during the COVID-19 pandemic, it has been reopened as of August 2024 for use as a dormitory, though with reduced amenities from its previous use.

 Computer labs, laundry rooms, kitchen facilities, and public meeting/study spaces are located in every one of the university's residence halls.
-Available services include free laundry, Philo streaming internet protocol TV service, WI-FI, and 24-hour front desk assistance.
-Within select houses are floors designated as "Living-learning Communities" (or LLCs).
+Available services include free laundry, Philo streaming internet protocol TV service, WiFi, and 24-hour front-desk assistance.
+Within select houses are floors designated as "Living-Learning Communities" (or LLCs).
 These have a particular theme that is either academically based or interest based.
 All residential areas are smoke and tobacco free.

 Citing the proven detrimental health effects of tobacco use, effective August 15, 2010, Missouri State University enacted a policy further restricting the use of tobacco products and smokeless tobacco on the campus.